Toxin Interactions - Availability, Sequence And Complementarity

 This study was conducted by Travis Mote.
 His objective was to determine if the availability of nutritious foods that contain tannins or terpenes affects food preference and intake by lambs.

-Lambs were divided into in three treatments (8 lambs/treatment) were offered two foods
+Lambs were divided into in three treatments (8 lambs/treatment) were offered two foods at different availabilities:

 Treatment 1—ad libitum terpene- and 100-g tannin-containing food